paxosglobal/usdp-contracts/README.md

 # Paxos Standard (PAX)
 Paxos-issued USD-collateralized ERC20 stablecoin public smart contract repository.

+The whitepaper can be found `<insert-link>`.

+## ABI, Address, and Verification

+The contract abi is in `PAX.abi`.
+It is the abi of the implementation contract.
+Interaction with PAX Standard is done at the address of the proxy at `TODO`.
+See `<etherscan-link>` for on-chain bytecode verification.
+See also the security audit by Nomic Labs.

 ## Contract Specification

 Paxos Standard (PAX) is an ERC20 token that is Centrally Minted and Burned by Paxos,